 On the other hand, if your score falls into the bottom two ranges, all hope is not lost.
 There are things you can start doing right away to improve your scores and get into a better credit score range.

 How You Can End Up With a “Good” Credit Score

 From the days of our schooling all the way to our annual reviews at work, the concept of being scored can strike fear into the hearts of some of us, and create a sense of competitiveness in others.
 For most, it’s not exactly inspiring to know that grades are being generated on us while we go about living our daily lives.

 Here’s the good news.
-Although you can’t use credit and avoid being scored on it, you can improve your scores if they’re not where you want them to be.
-And the things you’d have to do in order to improve your scores will have the bonus of being good for your finances as a whole.
-Here’s how you can work towards getting good credit scores:
+Although you can’t use credit and avoid being scored on it, it is possible to achieve a very good credit rating — and the things you’d have to do in order to improve your scores will have the bonus of being good for your finances as a whole.
+Here are some ways you can work towards getting your best credit score:

 Make Payments on Time

 If you want to improve your credit scores, one of the most important things you can do is pay your bills on time.
 Not just your credit bills, either.
 Any company you pay money to for services can report your payments behavior, from your credit card issuer to your utilities provider and more.

 What’s more, any company you owe payments to can sell defaulted accounts to collections, which could majorly drag down your credit scores.
 Even that library fine you forgot about years ago could end up in collections and cause damage to your credit scores.

 It’s okay if your past includes late and defaulted payments – they should eventually fall off your credit report and your credit scores will rebound.
 Just do what you can to make payments on time from this point forward, and your score should see an improvement for it.

 Handle Any Accounts in Collections Immediately